For better security, avoid setting up WordPress sites with the username “admin”.

 Click on wp_users in the “Table” column on the left-hand side …

 The username is located in the “user login” column.
-To edit the user name just double-click on this text you want to change …
+To edit the field just double-click on this text you want to change …

-Log out of your server when you’re finished and return to your WordPress site.
-You will probably find that your session has expired.
-Log in again with your new administration login details …
+Log out of your server when you’re done and return to your WordPress site.
+You may find that your session has expired.
+If so, log in again with your new administration login details …

-You should see that the username has been updated.
-However, it will probably still be displaying the previous “nickname” …
+You will see that your username has been updated.
+However, your admin details will probably still display the previous “nickname” …

-To choose a new “nickname”, visit your Users area and click on the Edit link below your username …
+To choose a new “nickname”, access your Users section and click the Edit link below the username …

 You can also get to the Profile section by clicking on the Edit My Profile link in the “Howdy, User” section …